-The global automotive electronics market is project worth $430.13 Billion by 2026 and the market is projected to showcase 9.0% CAGR during the forecast period.
+The global automotive electronics market is projected to be worth USD 430.13 Billion by 2026 and is expected to grow at a CAGR of 9.0% during the forecast period.

 The market is driven by demand for advanced technologies-based safety systems for automobiles and overall convenient driving experience.

 |Forecast Data||2016 - 2026|

 |Segments Covered||By Component, By Application, By Sales Channel and By Geography|

 |Regional Scope||North America, Europe, Asia Pacific, Latin America, and Middle East & Africa|

 |Key Companies Profiled||Continental Corporation; Robert Bosch GmbH; Autoliv, Inc.; Samsung Group; Delphi Technologies, Inc.; Denso Corporation; and ZF Friedrichshafen AG.|

 ||Market Trends, Drivers, Restraints, Competitive Analysis, Player Profiling, Regulation Analysis|